 Prior to USA, Herzog served as President of Entertainment for FOX Broadcasting Company (1998-2000), where he was responsible for all FOX programming, scheduling and marketing.
 Among his successes at FOX were the hit comedy “Malcolm in the Middle” and the cult favorite “Action.”

-Herzog’s original stint at MTV began in 1984 when he was hired as News Director, Music News, just three years after the cable network’s formation.
-During the next eleven years at MTV, Herzog rose to become Vice President of News and Special Programming, then Senior Vice President of Programs and Development and, ultimately, serving simultaneously as Executive Vice President of Programming for the network and president of MTV Productions.
-While at MTV, Herzog developed and supervised MTV News and popular shows such as “The Real World,” “Unplugged” and “Road Rules,” as well as the network’s signature “MTV Movie Awards” and “MTV Video Music Awards.”
+During his first tenure with MTV, Herzog rose to become Vice President of News and Special Programming, then Senior Vice President of Programs and Development and, ultimately, serving simultaneously as Executive Vice President of Programming for the network and President of MTV Productions.
+Herzog developed and supervised MTV News and popular shows such as “The Real World,” “Unplugged” and “Road Rules,” as well as the network’s signature “MTV Movie Awards” and “MTV Video Music Awards.”

-He then moved to the position of President of COMEDY CENTRAL in 1995 where he was responsible for spearheading several current signature standouts, including Emmy® and Peabody Award®-winning series “The Daily Show with Jon Stewart” and “South Park.”
-Herzog is also credited with launching cult hits such as the Emmy®-winning “Win Ben Stein’s Money,” “Strangers with Candy” and “Viva Variety” (from the creators of the recent COMEDY CENTRAL hit, “RENO 911!”) and was instrumental in developing the network’s “Roast” franchise.
+He then moved to the position of President of COMEDY CENTRAL in 1995 where he was responsible for spearheading several current signature standouts, including Emmy® and Peabody® Award-winning series “The Daily Show” and “South Park.”
+Herzog is also credited with launching cult hits such as “Win Ben Stein’s Money” and “Strangers with Candy” and was instrumental in developing the network’s “Roast” franchise.

 Herzog received his Bachelor of Science degree in Mass Communications from Emerson College in Boston, where he now sits on the board.
 He also serves on the boards of the Creative Coalition, the Paley Center for Media, the Hollywood Radio and Television Society, the Noreen Fraser Foundation and the New York Center for Autism.